MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-combining-release-records-into-parent-child-groups.md

 4. In the **Comments** box, type a comment indicating that you have unlinked the child release record from its parent release record, and then click **OK** to close the **Comments** box.

-## How to Unlink a Child Release Record from the Current Release Record
+## Unlink a child release record from the current release record

 The Release Manager can unlink a child release record while editing a parent release record using the following procedure.